deadlyvipers/dojo_rules/introduction.md

-HELLO MY NAME IS VERMZ
-My favorite path is Git!
+HELLO MY NAME IS VERMZ and my favorite path is JavaScript!